Contact Consumer Protection

 Licence holders who are also registered charities with the ACNC will no longer be required to submit an annual statement to Consumer Protection or provide a copies of financial reports.
 This exemption will be conditional on the licence holder meeting its annual reporting obligations to the ACNC and including their WA licence number when submitting the Annual Information Statement (AIS) (referred to as the “fundraising licence number” in this form).

-It will also still be necessary for all licensed charities to notify Consumer Protection of any changes to its contact details, Principal Executive Officers and appointed auditors/reviewers (where applicable).
+ACNC registered organisations are still required to notify Consumer Protection of changes to the Principal Executive Officers, contact details and the appointed auditor/reviewer (where applicable).

 The requirements to complete a review or audit of the financial report in the future will depend on a licence holders reporting category.
 Licensed charities will be categorised as small, medium or large based on their total annual revenue.
 The reporting categories and requirements will be set as follows: